pixeldock/RxSwift-Xcode-Templates/README.md

 4. Enter a name for the Scene.
 As you can see that name will be used as a prefix for all the 4 classes that will be needed for the scene (see above)

 5. Click *Next* and save the scene.
 Xcode now creates the 4 classes needed for the scene.
-You will get 2 compile errors, because you still have to create the APIClient that the ViewModel references.